Our products

 Table of contents

-Cod is considered one of the fish with moderate to low mercury concentrations , placing it in an intermediate category that makes it a relatively safe option for regular consumption.
-The levels of this heavy metal in cod typically range between 0.10 and 0.40 parts per million (ppm), depending on multiple factors such as origin, size of the fish, and environmental habitat conditions.
+Cod is positioned as one of the fish with moderate-low mercury concentrations, placing it in an intermediate category that makes it a relatively safe option for regular consumption.
+The levels of this heavy metal in cod typically range between 0.10 and 0.40 parts per million (ppm), depending on multiple factors such as origin, size of the specimen, and environmental conditions of the habitat.

-This concentration places cod well below predatory species such as bluefin tuna or swordfish, which can reach levels exceeding 1.0 ppm.
-However, it is not in the category of fish with minimal mercury content, such as sardines or Cantabrian anchovies.
+This concentration places cod well below predatory species like bluefin tuna or swordfish, which can reach levels above 1.0 ppm.
+However, it is not in the category of fish with minimal mercury content such as sardines or Cantabrian anchovies.

-Cod from colder, pristine waters, such as those off the coasts of Iceland and Norway, tend to have slightly lower mercury concentrations due to less industrial pollution in these Arctic ecosystems.
-This geographical difference is particularly relevant for consumers seeking to minimize their mercury exposure without sacrificing the exceptional nutritional properties of this white fish.
+Cod specimens from colder, pristine waters, such as the coasts of Iceland and Norway, tend to have slightly lower concentrations due to the lower industrial contamination of these Arctic ecosystems.
+This geographical difference is particularly relevant for consumers looking to minimize their mercury exposure without sacrificing the exceptional nutritional properties of this white fish.

 Detailed comparison: cod versus other popular fish